forestbiotech-lab/PHENO/README.md

 OntoBrAPI provides a BrAPI endpoint which delivers data in the triple store as JSON.
 This module allows administrators to update the data properties mapped to the respective JSON output in acordance with the [BrAPI specification](https://brapi.org/specification).

-# How to setup OntoBrAPI locally?
+# How to setup PHENO locally?

 Since OntoBrAPI relies on several external components, it's designed as a collection of individual Docker containers.
 This approach, facilitated by [Docker Compose](https://docs.docker.com/compose/), simplifies the setup process.